wxie2017/wxie2017.github.io/pages/speech/joy_of_level_1.md

 I am currently living in an old dormitary, 16th floor.
 There are 2 elevators.
 One of them has been long time broken.
 Recently the second elevator is broken, too.

-What would you do?
+What would I do?

-Would you give up going home?
-Would you wait until the elevator is fixed?
+Would I give up going home?
+Would I wait until the elevator is fixed?

 Of course not.
-You will take the stairs.
-No matter how long it will take, no matter how tired you are, no matter how others may say to you, you will keep climbing, because you know that you will never give up, because you know you will reach home, because you know you can do it.
+I will take the stairs.
+No matter how long it will take, no matter how tired I am, no matter how others may say to me, I will keep climbing, because I know that I will never give up, because I know I will reach home, because I know I can do it.

 Dear fellow members, today is our 330th meeting.
 This is the perfect time to start your Pathways.
+I know you can do it.

 # The Joy and Benefit